Francis-oa7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 2-groups script prints the groups the user is a part of The 3-new_owner script changes owner of the file hello to betty The 4-empty script creates an empty file called hello
+The 2-groups script prints the groups the user is a part of The 3-new_owner script changes owner of the file hello to betty The 4-empty script creates an empty file called hello The 5-execute script adds execute permission to the owner of the hello file